 Rodney Price, Chief Electric Engineering & Operations Officer.
 Mr. Price was hired in February 2017 as EWEB's Engineering Manager responsible for management of the electric, generation and water engineering departments.
 As a result of a June 2017 management reorganization, Mr. Price was appointed Chief Electric Engineering & Operations Officer.
 Mr. Price has 29 years of electric utility transmission and distribution experience.
 He served for five years as Senior Project Manager for a private consulting firm in Colorado and prior to that he worked at EWEB as a Senior Engineer and Systems Engineering Supervisor for 13 years.
-Mr. Price holds a Bachelor's and a Master's Degree in Electrical Engineering from the University of Idaho and is a licensed Professional Engineer in Electrical Engineering in Oregon and Washington.
-Prior to joining EWEB in 1999, Mr. Price was employed as an Electrical Engineer at Emerald PUD for one year and Bonneville for 10 years.
+Mr. Price holds a Bachelor's and a Master's Degree in Electrical Engineering from the University of Idaho and is a licensed Professional Engineer in Electrical Engineer in Electrical Engineer and Bonneville for 10 years.

 Mike McCann, Interim Chief Energy Officer.
 Mr. McCann was appointed EWEB's Electric Operations Manager in August 2016.
 As a result of a June 2017 management reorganization, Mr. McCann was appointed Generation and Engineering Operations Manager and is currently filling the role of Chief Energy Officer which was created in the reorganization.
 Prior to 2016 Mr. McCann served as EWEB's Generation and Fleet Services Manager and previously as the License Implementation Manager for EWEB's Carmen-Smith Hydroelectric Project.
-Mr. McCann holds a Bachelor's Degree in Chemical Engineering from the University of Notre Dame and a Master's Degree in Environmental Engineering from Clarkson University, and is licensed in Oregon as a Registered Professional Engineer in Chemical Engineering.
+Mr. McCann holds a Bachelor's Degree in Chemical Engineering from the University of Notre Dame and a Master's Degree in Environmental Engineering.
 Prior to joining EWEB in 2002, Mr. McCann was employed as a private consulting engineer and a Senior Engineer for the State.